cfw-guide/dsi.cfw.guide/docs/installing-twilight-menu.md

     - If it does not download, see the [release page](https://github.com/DS-Homebrew/TWiLightMenu/releases/latest) and scroll down to `Assets` to download the file
 1. Extract `TWiLightMenu-DSi.7z`
     - If you're using Windows, right-click on `TWiLightMenu-DSi.7z`, click `Show more options` (if using Win11), hover over `7-zip`, then click `Open archive`
-1. Copy the `_nds` folder to your SD card root
-1. Copy the `BOOT.NDS` file to your SD card root
+1. If Unlaunch is not installed, delete `boot.nds` from the root of your SD card
-    - If there's already a `BOOT.NDS` file on the SD card root, then overwrite it when asked to
-1. Copy the `roms` folder to your SD card root
+1. From `TWiLightMenu-DSi`, copy the following files/folders to your SD card root:
+    - `_nds`
+    - `BOOT.NDS`
+    - `roms`
     - If hiyaCFW is installed, copy the `title` folder to your SD card root as well

 ::: tip